Amanda has stopped her weekly postings, but you can still read her stories here ...

 Microsoft's next operating system needed to reverse the failure of Windows 8 - and so Windows 10 was created.
 (Microsoft claimed that they were skipping number 9 because 10 is to jump much further ahead than 8.)

 Visually, Windows 10 is very similar to Windows 7.
 It has the same desktop layout, and the start bar has gone back to being a bar like Windows 7 (not a Start Screen like Windows 8).
 However, we still have the ability to use 8's tiles.
 You are able to pin things to your tiles, such as Microsoft Office, which makes your start bar larger.
-You also have the ability to change the size of your start bar, by dragging it upwards and sidewards, if you prefer the full screen tile version of Windows 8.
+You also have the ability to change the size of your start bar, by dragging it 'up and to the side', if you prefer the full screen tile version of Windows 8.

 The 'Action Centre' shows you notifications, modes, connections and settings, meaning you can access these important features quicker and more easily.
 Like previous versions, Windows 10 still allows you to use a split screen, by dragging an open tab to the left and another to the right; however 10 goes one step further, allowing you to use a four-way screen by dragging your tabs into each corner (see image below).
 You can also create multiple desktops if you are looking to do many tasks at once.